 During the 1885-1886 winter season, 194 Marlborough was the home of Julia Lambert (Brackett) Richardson, the widow of iron merchant Jeffrey Richardson.
 She died in March of 1886.

 By the 1886-1887 winter season, it was the home of attorney Josiah Prentice Tucker and his wife, Hannah Ralston (Whipple) Tucker.
 They previously had lived at 51 Chestnut.
 They also maintained a home in Hingham.
 Their three children – Alice Ralston Tucker, John Prentice Tucker, and Winifred Howard Tucker – lived with them.
-Charles Bliss was a merchant.

-They continued to live there during the 1888-1889 winter season.
-By 1890, the Tuckers had moved to 311 Marlborough and the Blisses had moved to Hingham.
+The Tuckers and the Blisses continued to live at 194 Marlborough during the 1888-1889 winter season, but moved thereafter, the Tuckers and their unmarried children to 311 Marlborough and the Blisses to Hingham.

 194 Marlborough was not listed in the 1890 and 1891 Blue Books.